ProgramsPage address: https://www.mnsu.edu/cetl/programs/

 Please refer to the Academic Technology Services Training Schedule.
-There is a new schedule for Spring Semester.
+There is a new schedule for each semester.
 Refer to the CETL Flier for times.
 Help will be available for drop-in sessions for any instructor having questions about D2L Brightspace.
 Staff will be available to meet faculty in The Center for Excellence & Innovation's Open Spaces, located in the lower level of the Memorial Library, ML 88.
-If you have questions regarding D2L Brightspace when it is not drop-in times, we ask that you contact the ITS Service Desk at 6654.
+If you have questions regarding D2L Brightspace outside of drop-in times, please contact the ITS Service Desk at 6654.

 Instructional Design and Academic Technology Drop-In Sessions